newivy2/TierScope/readme.md

 - Ensure you're on a broadcast room URL (`chaturbate.com/*/`)

 **Incorrect viewer counts:**
-- Click REFRESH to force a rescan
 - Check that the chat/userlist is loaded (script scans visible DOM elements)
-- Some users may not appear until they interact with chat

-**Female/Trans overlay not updating:**
-- The overlay accumulates across the entire session intentionally
-- Users are counted in both their original tier AND the overlay (additive)
-- The broadcaster (model) is automatically excluded from tracking

 **Report download not working:**
 - Check browser download permissions